MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 The `Open` method requires an `OpenSwipeItem` argument, to specify the direction the `SwipeView` will be opened from.
 The `OpenSwipeItem` enumeration has four members:

-- `LeftItems`, which indicates that the `SwipeView` will be opened from the left, to reveal the the swipe items in the `LeftItems` collection.
+- `LeftItems`, which indicates that the `SwipeView` will be opened from the left, to reveal the swipe items in the `LeftItems` collection.
-- `TopItems`, which indicates that the `SwipeView` will be opened from the top, to reveal the the swipe items in the `TopItems` collection.
+- `TopItems`, which indicates that the `SwipeView` will be opened from the top, to reveal the swipe items in the `TopItems` collection.
-- `RightItems`, which indicates that the `SwipeView` will be opened from the right, to reveal the the swipe items in the `RightItems` collection.
+- `RightItems`, which indicates that the `SwipeView` will be opened from the right, to reveal the swipe items in the `RightItems` collection.
-- `BottomItems`, which indicates that the `SwipeView` will be opened from the bottom, to reveal the the swipe items in the `BottomItems` collection.
+- `BottomItems`, which indicates that the `SwipeView` will be opened from the bottom, to reveal the swipe items in the `BottomItems` collection.

 Given a `SwipeView` named `swipeView`, the following example shows how to open a `SwipeView` to reveal the swipe items in the `LeftItems` collection: